The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Optimizely Edge Agent is in beta.
 Apply on the Optimizely beta signup page or contact your Customer Success Manager.

-The cdnVariationSettings is a powerful and essential Feature Experimentation flag variable that lets you fine-tune the behavior of Optimizely Edge Agent when operating in Edge Mode.
-This configuration object is designed to handle GET requests, permitting granular control over content fetching, caching, and delivery on a per-variation basis.
+The cdnVariationSettings is a powerful and essential Feature Experimentation flag variable that lets you fine-tune the behavior of Optimizely Edge Agent when operating in edge mode.
+This configuration object handles GET requests for granular control over content fetching, caching, and delivery on a per-variation basis.

-By using the cdnVariationSettings, you can optimize your edge-based experimentation and personalization efforts, ensuring that the right content is delivered to the right users at the right time.
-This level of control is particularly beneficial for managing complex A/B tests, where each variation may have unique requirements for content sourcing, caching, and delivery.
+By using the cdnVariationSettings, you can optimize your edge-based experimentation and personalization efforts, delivering the right content to the right users at the right time.
+This level of control is beneficial for managing complex A/B tests, where each variation may have unique requirements for content sourcing, caching, and delivery.

 Key benefits of cdnVariationSettings